Trouv/bevy_ecs_ldtk/book/src/how-to-guides/respawn-levels-and-worlds.md

 ```

 If the game spawns multiple levels and you want the one specified in the `LevelSelection`, you may need a more complex strategy.

 In the `collectathon` cargo example, the `LevelSelection` is always assumed to be of the `Iid` variety.
-With this assumption, get the `LevelIid` from the `LevelSelection` and then search for the matching level entity.
+If you share this assumption, get the `LevelIid` from the `LevelSelection` and then search for the matching level entity.
 ```rust,no_run
 # use bevy::prelude::*;
 # use bevy_ecs_ldtk::prelude::*;